3drobotics/solodevguide/book/hardware-batterybay.md

 * Operating Temp: 0C ~ 40C
 * Discharging operating temp: -20C ~ 60C

 Changing the battery weight will have a corresponding impact on the weight available for accessories.
 The center of gravity must remain close to the current location.
-We recommend battery payloads weigh about 500g.

 ### Electrical